stigsfoot/pokemongo-hotspots/README.md

 # LitStops | Pokemon Hotspots

 Silly SPA to determine which areas have a lot of Pokemon activity.
-Use when planning a romantic date with your spouse for a "Pokefic" nightcap.
-Rrraaaarrrwwwh!
+Use when planning a romantic date with your spouse for a "Poke-rific" nightcap. **Rrraaaarrrwwwh!**

 _This project was my submission as part of the **Front-End Nanodegree** at Udacity._